ampproject/amphtml/src/amp-story-player/README.md

 ## Summary

-The player is fully available and the functionality here (unless otherwise specified) is ready to use.
-The goal of this issue is to polish documentation, provide more examples of the player, and showcase new functionality.
+The player is fully available and the functionalities here (unless otherwise specified) are ready to use.
+The goal of this issue is to polish documentation, provide more examples of the player, and showcase new functionalities.
 To learn how to try out the new features (marked in (**Beta**)), refer to the [FAQs](<#FAQs-(please-feel-free-to-reach-out-with-other-questions-&-thoughts)>).

 This update contains guidance on using the Web Story Player to support: